justbuchanan/i3scripts/readme.md

 # i3 Scripts

 This repo contains a few scripts I've put together for i3.
-Below is a description of the important ones.
-See the script files themselves for more detailed info and instructions.
+Below are the highlights, but see the script files themselves for more detailed info and instructions.
-Note that they function independently, so you can try out one in your workflow without committing to the rest.
+Note that they function independently, so you can try out one in your workflow without committing to using the rest.

 ## autorename_workspaces.py